 Who else has access to the audit results for our MSA statements?

 The audit results are not publicly available.
 Only you and your buyers, if they've subscribed to our supplier dash audit service, will have access to your audit results.
-If you are a fully subscribed member you can see which buyers are tracking your transparency on your dashboard by clicking "Manage" next to your company, and selecting "Organisation Dashboards".
+If you are a fully subscribed member you can see which buyers are tracking your transparency on your workspace by clicking "Manage" next to your company, and selecting "Organisation Dashboards".
 If there are organisations tracking you openly you will see them by clicking "View who is Watching".

 Can I access audits of my suppliers on TISCreport too?

 Absolutely!
 If you're a member, you can subscribe to the AI audit data set for your suppliers using your dashboard.
 It's an annual subscription and will let you know when suppliers have uploaded their latest statements, and when the audit results are available.
 Obviously you will need to upload your suppliers to your dashboard first.
 Get in touch if you would like support in setting all this up.

 Can I access audit results for companies on a commercial subscription?

 Yes, we do also provide commercial data subscriptions alongside our community data subscriptions.
 Get in touch and let us know what you would like so we can tell you what your subscription price will be.
 Every penny will be used to help us achieve our mission of corporate transparency and social justice!

 Does this AI audit replace a legal audit by lawyers?